 Strata Smoking Bylaws

 Many British Columbians have chosen a smoke-free lifestyle.
-More strata corporations are also choosing smoke-free environments.
+More strata owners and residents are also choosing smoke-free environments by passing bylaws to restrict or ban smoking.

 Strata Bylaws to Address Smoking

 Strata corporations (or sections) can create a bylaw, by a 3/4 vote of owners, or create a rule to limit or ban smoking.
 A non-smoking bylaw can ban smoking in the strata lot as well as common property and limited common property.
-A rule can only limit or prohibit smoking on common property.
+However, a rule can only limit or prohibit smoking on common property.

 Even if a strata doesn’t have a bylaw which specifically addresses smoking, almost all stratas have bylaws ensuring owners and strata residents cannot cause a nuisance or hazard to another person or unreasonably interfere with the rights of other persons to use and enjoy the common property, common assets or another strata lot.
 These bylaws can be used to address second-hand smoke issues.

 Many strata corporations use the Standard Bylaws in the Strata Property Act.
 Standard Bylaw 3 addresses owners, tenants, occupants or visitors creating a nuisance or unreasonably interfering with the rights of other persons to use and enjoy the common property, common assets or another strata lot.

 In addition to strata bylaws there is also provincial legislation and local government bylaws which govern smoking.

 - The Province's Tobacco and Vapour Products Control Act and Regulation.
 This legislation bans smoking in common enclosed areas of apartment buildings or condominiums (e.g. hallways and laundry rooms) and within six metres of a doorway, open windows or air intake of common enclosed areas.